dotnet/runtime/src/tools/illink/docs/data-formats.md

 </linker>
 ```

-### Override field value with a constant
+### Override static field value with a constant

-The `initialize` attribute is optional and when not specified the code to set the field to the value will not be generated.
+The `initialize` attribute is optional and when not specified the code to set the static field to the value will not be generated.

 ```xml
 <linker>